Untangling John Mayer's Surprising Dating History - E! Online

 For them or for him.

-But the now 43-year-old musician has, in fact, grown more introspective with time, owning up to the fact that he had a reputation as a real hound dog—and acknowledging that he didn't exactly discourage that interpretation of his romantic life.
+But the 45-year-old musician has, in fact, grown more introspective with time, owning up to the fact that he had a reputation as a real hound dog—and acknowledging that he didn't exactly discourage that interpretation of his romantic life.
+(Ahead of Taylor Swift's re-release of Speak Now—featuring "Dear John," seemingly about him—he made a plea to fans: "Please be kind.")

 "What has to happen for a guy to believe that he's totally well-adjusted and be that far out of touch?"
 Mayer reflected to the New York Times in 2017.
 "My GPS was shattered, just shattered."